 We also support over half a million music makers around the world with free sounds, step-by-step videos on scoring to picture, and career advice from the best in the business.

 Right from our very first sample library, we have always believed in paying musicians not just for their time, but also in royalties on their recordings.

 So whenever you invest in a Spitfire Audio library, every musician who played on that library receives a royalty payment.
 This even includes many of our synthesised libraries – which are often based on acoustic recordings.

 During library recording sessions, we pay musicians for their time at top industry rates.
 And we are proud to say that we work with many of London’s finest orchestral session musicians, year after year.

 When it’s not being used to record major Hollywood film scores, AIR Studios in London is often buzzing with Spitfire staff and musicians working on our next library.

 We record our libraries using the same techniques and equipment as Oscar-winning scores.
 So as well as booking the finest studios, we also hire the best microphones and recording equipment available – and, of course, the most talented and experienced engineers to operate them.

 Every year, we donate 1% of our total company income to people and organisations doing good things that we believe in.

-These include charity partners and organisations such as Safer London, Magic Breakfast and Saffron, as well as grants and bursaries to schemes like Tileyard Education, who nurture and encourage music industry talent.
+These include charity partners and organisations such as Safer London, Magic Breakfast and Saffron, as well as grants and bursaries to schemes like Tileyard Education and the Abram Wilson Foundation, who nurture and encourage music industry talent.

 LABS instruments are easy to use and compatible with all major music making software – from Garageband to Pro Tools.